 Marriage counseling and reprioritization got us back on the right track, but God threw us a curve ball to keep us guessing.
 In sixteen short months, He blessed us with three sons.
 I chuckle now because His sense of humor always comes with a deeper lesson in humility.

-This season of life was all about diapers, all-nighters, and Disney Jr. This was my new normal.
-Life fit comfortably into its compartments and I became incredibly efficient as a way to cope with the demands.
-There was my faith box, my family box, my work box, my social box—you get the picture.
+This season of life was diapers, all-nighters, and Disney Jr. This was my new normal.
+Life fit comfortably into its compartments and I became incredibly efficient as a way to cope with its demands.
+I had my faith box, my family box, my work box, my social box—you get the picture.
 The truth is, I was exhausted from failed attempts to keep the boxes full.
-Balance was a myth that sounded good, but it didn’t really work.
+Life balance was a myth that sounded good, but it didn’t really work.
 I was sliding further and further away from who God had called me to be.

 To force clarity and gain perspective on what I was wrestling with, I began writing.
 It seemed an odd answer, but I’ve learned that God rarely gives us what we expect.
 In fact, He offends our expectations to trade them for His purpose.
 I published my book, Redefine Rich, as a testimony of what I had learned and pretty soon, people began inviting me to speak.